MSPCA-Angell Headquarters

 Foster

-Looking for group opportunities?
-Availability of on-property tasks for groups is limited.
-School groups and civic organizations are instead encouraged to hold a supply drive at their location benefiting our Community Outreach pet food pantry.
-These are hugely helpful!
+Availability of on-property projects for groups is limited and requires a monetary donation.
+Instead of seeking an on-site opportunity, school groups and civic organizations are encouraged to support our mission by holding a supply drive at their location benefiting our Community Outreach pet food pantry.
 Our most common needs are wet and dry cat food, wet and dry dog food, dog and cat toys, and cat litter.
-If your corporate group is interested in a one day on-property group volunteer opportunity in exchange for a monetary donation to MSPCA-Angell, please visit our Corporate Volunteer Program page for more information.
+If your corporate group is interested in a one day on-property group volunteer opportunity, in exchange for a monetary donation to MSPCA-Angell, please visit our Corporate Volunteer Program page for more information.

 MSPCA-Angell Volunteer Philosophy